ionic-team/ionic-cli/CONTRIBUTING.md

    is unclear.

 ###### Running Dev CLI

-:memo: *Note: The following assumes you are in a macOS/Linux environment.
-For Windows, commands may differ.*

 1. Within each `packages/cli-*` (not `packages/ionic`) directory, run `npm
    link` (you may need `sudo`).
 This will let the CLI install local versions of